Now Reading

 The sacral chakra, also known as the Swadhisthana Chakra, is the second chakra in the system, located in the lower abdomen, about two inches below the navel.

-It is associated with the color orange and is related to our sense of creativity, pleasure, and emotional balance.
+It is associated with orange and relates to our sense of creativity, pleasure, and emotional balance.

 Open sacral chakra

 When the sacral chakra is open and balanced, we feel emotionally balanced and have a healthy sense of pleasure and creativity.
-We are able to connect with our emotional body and express ourselves in healthy ways.
-We also have a healthy relationship with our sexuality and are able to experience pleasure and intimacy in a healthy and balanced way.
+We can connect with our emotional bodies and express ourselves in healthy ways.
+We also have a healthy relationship with our sexuality and can experience pleasure and intimacy in a healthy and balanced way.

 Closed sacral chakra